School Counseling (PPS)

 School Counseling

 While it is possible to complete all the courses required for the credential in a two-year period, such a program requires careful planning.
-The Department intends to offer each PPS course at least once a year, but students need to plan the sequence with their advisor to insure it matches the availability of courses.
+The department intends to offer each PPS course at least once a year, but students need to plan the sequence with their advisor to ensure it matches the availability of courses.

 MAJOR CORE REQUIREMENTS: 19 UNITS